-Some claim that Industrial era interiors are too much on the trendy side, but we beg to differ.
+Some claim that Industrial-era interiors are too much on the trendy side, but we beg to differ.
 Different decor styles appeal to different types of people, and there are tons of home designers who love the timeless look of the Industrial design motif.
-If you are someone who likes the looks of beams, brick, and oversized artwork then industrial design is for you.
+If you are someone who likes the looks of beams, brick, and oversized artwork then the industrial design is for you.
 You can always soften the look with warm and cozy accents, and rich-colored furniture.
 The blend of antiques, rustic materials, and warm colors is sure to make your home come alive.

 French Countryside Interior Design

 Few places seem as picturesque as the French countryside.
 And when you get a look at the interior design pieces used in this motif, you will understand why it’s one of the year’s best interior design ideas.
 Similar to many of the other types of design styles on this list, the French countryside motif is a winner.
 Countrysides are a unique mixture of a few other styles including the Chic & Shabby style, Contemporary Farmhouse style, and the Traditional style Interior.
 One caveat is that French decor looks a tad more sophisticated and uses more antiques, plush furniture, and prints for a more elevated result.

 One of today’s more visually recognizable interior designs.
 Also called Scandinavian design, Nordic-inspired interiors boats spaces that are airy, bright, and filled with organic materials.
 Wooden accents are a staple of the motif but the shades of wood lean toward ash colors or lighter shades such as cedar.
 In Nordic-inspired interiors, you want to lean into fresh white walls, cozy textiles, and large windows or mirrors.